tpogden/notebooks-maxwellbloch/README.md

 > equations describing the nonlinear propagation of near-resonant light through
 > thermal atomic vapours.

-[Tools are provided](#tools) for converting MaxwellBloch output files to MP4 video and animated gif formats.

 ## Examples

 ### Solve the Maxwell-Bloch Equations for a Two-Level System